rlivingsus/misc/AllBooks.md

 - Donahue, Greg: The Minuteman
 - Doucette, Gene: Immortal; The Spaceship Next Door
 - Dues, Michael: The Art of Conflict Management
-- Eddings, David & Leigh Eddings: The Redemption of Althalus
+- Eddings, David & Leigh Eddings: The Redemption of Althalus; 1) Belgarath the Sorceror, 2) Polgara the Sorceress
 - Elwes, Cary: As you Wish
 - Emmich, Val: Dear Evan Hansen
 - Estrella, LG: Cosmic Delivery Boy Book 1